 Speaking of play, Franklin (the big guy) was playing a little too enthusiastically and broke the door in half one day.
 You see, we didn’t initially think through how the doors would function, so one had to be open at all times aside from when they were locked in.
 It was awkward to maneuver around and it was just a matter of time before it snapped.
 Because, #bullterriers.

-Obviously, this is a lair for dogs so it can get stinky if not cleaned on the reg, but the doors on the tunnel side needed to not be opened by sneaky puppies.
+Obviously, this is a lair for dogs so it can get stinky if not cleaned on the reg.
+Clearly, the doors along the tunnel add much-needed access for cleaning, but they needed to not be opened by sneaky puppies.
 So, much like with human babies, we child-proofed with these handy magnetic cabinet locks.

 Here’s what it looks like all opened up: